416.588.6444 | 1137 Dupont Street Toronto, Ontario M6H 2A3 Canada | MONDAY-FRIDAY, 10AM-6PM

 By 1983 LIFT provided 16mm production and post-production equipment to its members, primarily donated by York University and the National Film Board of Canada.
 In 1984, with 37 members LIFT hired part-time staff and began receiving development funding from the Arts Councils.
 The first LIFT newsletter was published in April 1985.
 By 1987 LIFT was producing a popular bi-monthly newsletter and had begun offering a regular workshop series.
 At this time LIFT was also successful in obtaining charitable status.
 From 1984 to 1995 LIFT operated out of 345 Adelaide Street West before moving to 171 East Liberty Street, which housed the organization until the summer of 2008.
 Since February 2009 LIFT has been based in a stand-alone facility at 1137 Dupont Street, rapidly becoming the key hub for film training and production on a local, national and international level.

 LIFT is increasingly known both nationally and internationally as a film production centre with a level of equipment sophistication beyond any other in the world.
 On a local level the development of LIFT's workshop and educational programming is working to mentor new generations of artists in artist based film practices.
-Currently operating with a full-time staff of five, the Executive Director, two Technical Coordinators, Membership Coordinator and Education Coordinator, the LIFT staff assist members' skill development and productions in an active and supportive manner.
+Currently operating with six full-time staff the LIFT staff assist members' skill development and productions in an active and supportive manner.